stephendade/Rpanion-server/README.md

 - Flight Controller telemetry routing to udp outputs
 - Video Streaming via an RTSP server
 - Network configuration
+- NTRIP Streaming
+- Logging (tlog and bin logs)

 ## Dependencies and First-time configuration

 ### Automatic (Raspberry Pi)

-For the Raspberry Pi 2, 3 or 4, run the ``./deploy/RasPi2-3-4-deploy.sh`` on a fresh Raspberry Pi OS install to configure and install Rpanion-server.
+For the Raspberry Pi 2, 3, 4 and Zero(2) run the below command on a fresh Raspberry Pi OS install to configure and install Rpanion-server.
 Note this does not configure an initial Wifi hotspot.

-This can be done directly by typing the following into a Raspberry Pi OS console:

 ```
 curl -sL https://github.com/stephendade/Rpanion-server/raw/master/deploy/RasPi2-3-4-deploy.sh | bash -